 - Classified Honours To be adjudged worthy of Honours normally a candidate must obtain a minimum mark of 40% averaged over all elements of assessment, obtain a minimum mark of 40% in each of at least four of the six written papers, and satisfy the coursework requirements. - Pass The examiners consider that the candidate's overall performance has reached an adequate standard but is not worthy of Honours.
-The candidate is listed as a Pass on the class list and is awarded a B.A. (without honours). - Fail The examiners consider that the candidate's overall performance is not worthy of a B.A.
+The candidate is listed as a Pass on the class list and is awarded a B.A. (without honours).

+Fail - The examiners consider that the candidate's overall performance is not worthy of a B.A.

 In the event that a candidate obtains a mark of less than 40% averaged over all elements of assessment, or if a candidate fails to satisfy the examiners, a resit is permitted.
 Such a candidate may re-enter for the whole of the examination on one occasion only, normally in the year following the examiners' original decision.
-The examination will be identical to that taken by the other B.A. candidates in said academic year.
+The examination will cover the same material as the original examination and will follow the same rubric.
 If such a candidate is adjudged worthy of honours, as defined under 'Classified Honours' above, the examiners may award a 3rd class Honours classification.
 The Examiners shall be entitled to award a Pass to a candidate who has reached a standard considered adequate but who has not been adjudged worthy of Honours on the occasion of this resit.